ClueRide/server/src/main/java/com/clueride/domain/path/meta/README.md

 # Collaborators

-* CourseToPath is the relationship between Path and Course and holds the order for the Course.
+* CourseToPathLink is the relationship between Path and Course and holds the order for the Course.
 * PathGeometryEntity holds the GeoSpatial info for placement on the map.